-No sandwich lunches are a must have when you have kids who don’t enjoy sandwiches.
-These tips will show you simple ways to make them without dreading mornings.
+No sandwich lunches are a must-have when you have kids who don’t enjoy traditional mid-day meals.
+These tips and ideas will make mornings packing lunches simple and argument free.
 From quick pizzas to DIY sandwiches, I’m giving you all of my secrets for how to make no sandwich lunches your kids will actually want to eat.

 When I met Alex I thought it was so weird that he hated cold cuts.
 As a kid who grew up on turkey sandwiches and Italian subs, it just seemed off.
 I proceeded to (and still do) make fun of him regularly because really – who doesn’t love cold cut sandwiches?